zer0cache/matic-docs/docs/develop/network-details/full-node-deployment.md

 This tutorial guides you through starting and running a full node using Ansible.

 An [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) is used to configure and manage a full node.
-See the [Minimum Technical Requirements](technical-requirements) guide for the system requirements.
+See the [Minimum Technical Requirements](technical-requirements.md) guide for the system requirements.

-:::note
+:::tip

 Steps in this guide involve waiting for the Heimdall and Bor services to sync fully.
 This process takes several days to complete.

 Alternatively, you can use a maintained snapshot, reducing the sync time to a few hours.
-For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](https://forum.polygon.technology/t/snapshot-instructions-for-heimdall-and-bor/9233).
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](/docs/develop/network-details/snapshot-instructions-heimdall-bor).

 For snapshot download links, see the [<ins>Polygon Chains Snapshots</ins>](https://snapshots.matic.today/) page.

 :::

-### **Prerequisites**
+### Prerequisites

 - Install Ansible on your local machine with Python3.x.
 The setup will not work if you have Python2.x.
     - To install Ansible with Python 3.x, you can use pip.
 If you do not have pip on your machine,